How To Use And Configure WordPress Widgets – Part 2

 http://www.yourdomain.com/images/supportbutton.jpg

-For visitors to go to your contact page when the help button gets clicked, you will need to either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
+For visitors to go to the contact page when they click on the support button, you must either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
 We will link your button graphic to this URL in Step 3

 Step 3 – Compose your text widget code.

-Don’t worry … this sounds a lot more technical than it is.
-Basically, we just need to create the instructions for your clickable button.
+If you’re not a technical-minded person, don’t worry … this sounds a lot more technical than it is.
+In simple terms, we just need to create the instructions for your clickable image.

-Your code can be typed into a plain text editor and will look something like this …
+Your code can be composed in a simple text file and should look something like this …

 Add A Clickable Help Button To The Sidebar Navigation Area Using A Text Widget